Learn the most advanced pedagogy in teaching Hebrew language and culture.

 Doctor of Modern Languages

 Students in the DML program spend the equivalent of three semesters at the School of Hebrew or in another approved program (total of 9 units).
-An additional three courses will be in the form of independent study over three academic years.
+An additional three courses are taken in the form of independent study over three academic years.
 See the DML in Hebrew Guildelines and Requirements.

 The DML degree in Hebrew, launched in 2017, represents a new language pedagogy track in the DML program.
 Language pedagogy track requirements will differ in some respects from the requirements of the traditional DML in French, German, Italian, Russian, and Spanish.
 For more information, please contact the School of Hebrew at firstname.lastname@example.org.